Ada-Developers-Academy/core-unit-2/requests-and-responses-in-flask/flask-read-hardcoded-data.md

 ## Format

 This lesson is a walk-through and syntax explanation for how to build a feature inside a Flask API.
-We **highly recommend** reading or watching through this first fully, before repeating on your own machine.

 ### !callout-danger